Gavin T. Murphy keeps a blog on ilovebipolar.com and he looks to Ignatian Spirituality for strength and inspiration.

 I imagine that the women are humbled by such a request.
 Perhaps they doubt themselves thinking they are not worthy.
 Perhaps they are still trembling in fear.
-But, in my imagination Jesus helps them up from the ground, hugs them, kisses them and walks with them for a little while.
+But, in my imagination Jesus asks them to stand up, gives them his peace and walks with them for a little while.
 He encourages their inner capacity to be strong, to be resilient and most importantly to enter into a deeper level, a level of meditative joy.
-They kiss him again and he does likewise, and they depart with renewed vigour and strength.
+They smile and he does likewise, and they depart with renewed vigour and strength.
 They remember his facial expression of warmth and love.

 They meet the disciples who respond in different ways – positively, neutrally and negatively.
 But they are not shaken by the disciples’ behaviour because the women are already living out of this deeper level.
 They encourage the disciples to enter into this meditative joy.
 Jesus – in his heartfulness, in his resurrection – moved them to do so.
 Today, there is a lesson here for us too.
 We can encourage each other to be anchored and to endure the joy and messiness of our lives.
 No doubt we come in contact with people who are quick to react, who disagree out of a default mode, who want us to experience an inner confusion through their harsh questioning.

 Perhaps the next time this happens we can repeat the word “Jesus” to ourselves, slowly, steadily and deeply.
 This may encourage us not to react with more ‘intelligent’ arguments but to go further and stronger.
 We do not necessarily need to escape from people who are difficult.
 Perhaps we can remain present to them.
 Perhaps our Jesus mantra will lead us to see the more humourous side of things with our brother or sister, and to encourage them to enter into a universal meditative joy.

 What to take home from this contemplation:

 1. The women experience a mixture of joy and fear in their mission to spread the Good News.

 2. Like the previous contemplation, they support each other with love.